Germany drops F-35 from fighter tender; Boeing F/A-18 and Eurofighter to battle on

 Defence Minister Ursula von der Leyen, a conservative, had promised a decision on the procurement plans by the end of 2018, but her ministry became mired in scandals over the use of outside consultants and other issues.

-Sources familiar with the process last year had said the ministry wanted to split the order between one of the two U.S. planes and the Eurofighter, which is built by Airbus, Britain's BAE Systems and Italy's Leonardo SpA.
+Sources familiar with the process last year had said the ministry wanted to split the order between one of the two US planes and the Eurofighter, which is built by Airbus, Britain's BAE Systems and Italy's Leonardo.
 But it now appears Berlin will pick just one winner.

 Paris, Germany's closest European partner, had warned that buying the F-35 in particular could derail plans to develop a new Franco-German fighter by 2040.